adamsitnik/adamsitnik.github.io/_posts/2017-08-16-Disassembly-Diagnoser.md

 </div>

 The disassembly result can be obtained [here](http://adamsitnik.com/files/disasm/Jit_Devirtualization-disassembly-report.html).
-The file was too big to put it here.
+The file was too big to embed it in this blog post.

 # The Ultimate Combination